dorkbox/Notify/README.md

 -ActiveRenderLoop.TARGET_FPS  (type int, default value '30')
  - Allows you to customize the delay (for hiding the popup) when the cursor is "moused out" of the popup menu

 -OS.FORCE_HIGH_RES_TIMER  (type boolean, default value 'true')
  - By default, the timer resolution in some operating systems are not particularly high-resolution (ie: 'Thread.sleep(1)' will not really sleep for 1ms, but will really sleep for 16ms).
 This forces the JVM to use high resolution timers.

+ - NOTE: this option is a primary option and should set before any of the other options are set

 Notify.IMAGE_PATH    (type String, default value 'resources')
  - Location of the dialog image resources.
 By default they must be in the 'resources' directory relative to the application

+NotifyPopup.TITLE_TEXT_FONT    (type String, default value 'Source Code Pro BOLD 16')
+ - This is the title font used by a notification.

+NotifyPopup.MAIN_TEXT_FONT    (type String, default value 'Source Code Pro BOLD 12')
+ - This is the main text font used by a notification.

+NotifyPopup.MOVE_DURATION    (type float, default value '1.0F')
+ - How long we want it to take for the popups to relocate when one is closed
 ```

 ![light theme](https://raw.githubusercontent.com/dorkbox/Notify/master/notify-light.png)